 - Our book – Rethinking Posture in the Modern World

-- Explains how to adapt more primal movement patterns (those that we had when we were children) to strengthen and correct posture
+- Explains how to adapt more primal movement patterns to strengthen and correct posture.

 Also, if you enjoyed this article on the connection between the spine and depression you should check out these other articles on other shocking affects of bad posture

 - Children’s Spines and Media Gadgets

 - It’s lack of movement not lack of exercise.